Customize your pipeline

 with the following content:

-Select Save and then confirm the changes to see your build run three jobs on three different platforms.
+Select Save and then confirm the changes to see your build run up to three jobs on three different platforms.

 Each agent can run only one job at a time.
 To run multiple jobs in parallel you must configure multiple agents.
 You also need sufficient parallel jobs.